Fasteru/GIUDE-TO-COVID-VACCINE/README.md

 # GIUDE-TO-COVID-VACCINE
-with help of data analysis finding the answer to question of distribution of covid vaccine in india This project uses tools like pandas, matplotlib to showcase complete story and visualisation of indian covid data with help of bar chart and indian map we can create a way for a viewer to understand answer to the problem
+with help of data analysis finding the answer to question of distribution of covid vaccine in india This project uses tools like pandas, matplotlib to showcase complete story with visualisation for indian covid data and
+this project uses bar chart and indian map to create a way for a viewer to understand the answer to the problem comparatively easy to the raw data itself.